ooni/spec/nettests/ts-039-randomtraffic.md

 ## Semantics

-* Success: True if all 20 connections and control test succeeded
+* Success: True if no errors occurred
 * ConnectionCount: Number of successful connections
 * FinalPopcount: The popcount of the triggering packet
 * FirstSix: True if first six bytes of the final payload are printable